SanguineTunic/sanguinetunic.github.io/index.md

 #### Sanguine's Startup Utilities <a href="https://github.com/SanguineTunic/StartupUtilites" target="_blank">(Repository)</a>

 A simple Windows program made to execute various things after the startup of your System.
-It can be used to open your daily working environment or to greet the whole office with the daily dose of your favourite song!
+It can be used to open your daily working environment or to set a gretting message in form of a .wav file.
 You can also use it to run any CMD command or to automatically shutdown your system after a fixed time.

 Any wishes and improvements can be posted in my <a href="https://www.tapatalk.com/groups/sanguinetunic/suggestions-and-wishes-t2.html">Suggestions and Wishes</a> thread.